MicrosoftDocs/azure-dev-docs/articles/java/sdk/async-programming.md

 ## Comparing APIs of synchronous and asynchronous operations

 We discussed the synchronous clients and options for asynchronous clients.
-The table below summarizes what APIs designed using these options look like:
+The table below summarizes what APIs look like that are designed using these options:

 | API Type                                           | No value                   | Single value            | Multiple values                         |
 |----------------------------------------------------|----------------------------|-------------------------|-------------------------------|